yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 ### Problem 3: Graph Traversal (45 points)

-We may represent a **general undirected graph** as an adjacency list implemented in the form of a dictionary that maps node labels to arrays of their neighbours.
+We may represent a graph as an adjacency list implemented in the form of a dictionary that maps node labels to arrays of their neighbours.
+In the following graph, all edges are bi-directional.

 Consider the following graph taken from [Wikipedia](http://en.wikipedia.org/wiki/File:Graph.traversal.example.svg):